Our volunteers are dedicated and committed to helping those living with dementia (with or without a diagnosis) and their carers and ex-carers.

-As a volunteer-led charity (supported by one part-time member of staff), we rely on them to organise and attend our events and day-trips.
+As a volunteer-led charity we rely on our volunteers to organise and attend our events and day-trips.

 All our volunteers are compassionate, caring and dedicated.
 Many have had personal experience of supporting someone living with dementia.

-As a new volunteer you could help provide support to members and their care partners by interacting at regular events such as memory cafes, activities and singing groups and our occasional events.
-Volunteers may also participate in fundraising activities or could choose to offer their skills, such as updating social media in order to raise our profile.
+As a new volunteer you could help provide support to Friends of Dementia Together Wirral, and their care partners, by interacting at regular events such as memory cafes, craft activities, singing groups, and more.
+Volunteers may also participate in fundraising activities or could choose to offer other skills, such as updating social media in order to raise our profile.

 After watching my mum living with dementia, I decided I would like to volunteer as a way of trying to help others in a similar position, so 8 years ago I became a volunteer with Alzheimer’s Society.
 However, they closed on Wirral a couple of years ago.
 A few volunteers decided not to let some of the support groups close, so they formed a new charity, Dementia Together Wirral.
 To this day I help at one of their Memory cafes.

 I’ve been in the shoes of the people who attend the cafes and we offer support and friendship.
 This is what makes my volunteering worthwhile.
 We can take away some of their isolation.

 One of the main parts of my job is offering a sympathetic ear and listening whilst enjoying the company of so many lovely people.